MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols2-getoffsetbyline.md

 ---
 UID: NF:dbgeng.IDebugSymbols2.GetOffsetByLine
 title: IDebugSymbols2::GetOffsetByLine (dbgeng.h)
-description: The GetOffsetByLine method returns the location of the instruction that corresponds to a specified line in the source code.
+description: The IDebugSymbols2::GetOffsetByLine method returns the location of the instruction that corresponds to a specified line in the source code.
 old-location: debugger\getoffsetbyline.htm
 tech.root: debugger
 ms.date: 05/03/2018